Renjo La Pass Trek

 Day 07: hike to Gokyo Ri or Fifth Lake and back to Gokyo stay overnight at Tea House.

 Day 08: Trek back to Dole or Machhermo (5/7 hours walk stay overnight at Tea House.

-Day 09: Trek Back to Namche and stay overnight at Tea house.
+Day 09: Trek Back to Namche and stay overnight at the Tea House.

-Day 10: Trek Back to Lukla and stay overnight at Tea house,
+Day 10: Trek Back to Lukla and stay overnight at the Tea house,

 - Airport pickup and drop as per client’s arrival and departure date